 Senior Youth Interpreter is a small program and has an onsite first responder from 9:30 am to 5:00 pm, but does not have an onsite nurse or doctor.
 The closest hospital is 30 minutes away.
 If your child suffers from a serious allergy or medical condition, please contact us at UCVyouthprograms@parks.on.ca for further information and to discuss the suitability of Young Interpreter camp.

-Youth 15, 16 or 17 years of age as of June 1st, are eligible to apply to be Senior Youth Interpreters.
-Applications are reviewed to ensure they are complete, and participants are selected and assigned on a first-come-first-served basis.
+Youth 16 or 17 years of age as of June 1st, are eligible to apply to be Senior Youth Interpreters.
+Preference will be given to those who have experienced the Young Interpreter program or the Time Traveller’s Camp.
 Successful applicants will be notified at the end of April.
 The remaining spaces will be filled up to the first day of each session.

 Accommodations & Meals